Cahors

 The main road that runs through Cahors is the Boulevard Gambetta.
 This broad street was built in the 19th century on the line of the moat that surrounded the original town fortifications and is now the central route through Cahors.
 Many of the townhouses and buildings (eg theatre, town hall, palace of justice) were built around the same time, as part of the towns restructuring.

 Cahors medieval town dates back to the 13th century and it grew with the arrival of bankers and merchants into the town.
-They built fine houses, usually of brick, often with arcades for their shops.
+They built fine houses, usually of brick and often with arcades for their shops.
 Good examples can be found in the Rue Nationale, Rue du Chateau du Roi and the Rue des Soubirous.

 Parts of the original ramparts can still be seen in the north of the town along with the Barbacane and the Porte de la Barre.